A Roda da Fortuna nos Dictats de Ausiàs March (c. 1397-1439)

-Genre painting, a tradition in History of Art, was very developed by Bruegel the Elder.
-His scenes of daily peasant life profoundly marked the image of pre-industrial Europe.
-The purpose of this work is to analyze his image of the peasant: his life, parties, his dances, the remarkable moments of his life.
+Genre painting, a tradition in History of Art, was very developed by Bruegel the Elder (c.
+1525-1569).
+His scenes of daily peasant life profoundly marked the memory we have of pre-industrial Europe.
+The purpose of this work is to analyze his image of the peasant: his life, parties, dances and remarkable moments of its existence.

 Novas expressões na Arte (sécs.
 XIV-XV)

 As the Middle Ages acquired new delicate body expressions in Art with Gothic, the artists felt more at ease to experience new gestures of the human body.
 For that, Christ continued to be the aesthetic reference.
 The theme of the Descent from the Cross served as the basis for this bodily experimentalism.
 Our proposal is to ascertain the different nuances of these new expressions between 14th and 15th centuries.

 The historiographical production of José Enrique Ruiz-Domènec (1948-) and his influence on my totalizing vision of History: his multidisciplinarity, method and dialogue with other areas of knowledge from Human Sciences.